Share this post:

 Greek wine and ouzo

-Apart from liqueurs, other typical local beverages are Greek wine and ouzo.
+Apart from liqueurs, other typical local beverages are wine and ouzo.
 In fact, Greece has a large and high-quality wine production, therefore wine bottles are among the most popular things to buy in Greece.
 Regions famous for their wine production is Nemea in Peloponnese, Santorini, Rhodes, Crete and many others.
 Ouzo is also a famous Greek beverage that usually accompanies small dips and seafood in taverns.

 Every single place in Greece produces its own local products.
 The typical products are honey, wine and olive oil that are found in every destination.
 However, each place has its own special products.
 For example, Chios produces mastic from the mastic trees on the southern side of the island.
 Corfu is the only place in Greece to produce ginger beer and kumquat, that is made into spoon sweet or liqueur.